Margaret Titcomb: Early life and education

 Margaret Titcomb was born in Denver, Colorado on February 24, 1891, to Ernest and Mary Evelyn Rowbotham.
 Orphaned in infancy, she was adopted by the lawyer George W. Titcomb and his first wife, Helen Titcomb, both of Brooklyn, NY.
 Margaret grew up in Brooklyn, NY and went to school at Packer Collegiate School Institute.
-She went to college at Columbia University and the University of Hawaii where she studied subjects on Natural History, Anthropology and Spanish.
+She went to college at Columbia University and the University of Hawaii where she studied subjects on natural history, anthropology and Spanish.

 Career

-After College, Margaret became a Library Assistant at The American Museum of Natural History in 1924.
-From there, she got a job working at the Bishop Museum in 1931.
+After college, Margaret became a library assistant at New York's American Museum of Natural History in 1924.
+From there, she got a job working at Honolulu's Bishop Museum in 1931.
 While she was working at the Bishop Museum, Margaret was able to enhance the museum library by turning the museum's library cataloging system into an analytic bibliography which was published between the year 1964–1969 by G. K. Hall.